ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # July 31, 2019

 - Movie!
-  - Once upon a time in Hollywood!
+  - Once Upon a Time in Hollywood!

 # July 30, 2019